Skip to main content Scroll Top

 • Low maintenance and operational simplicity

-How Does a Membrane Bioreactor Work?
+How Does the MBBR Process Work?

-Key Process Steps
+Key Process Steps:

 How MBBR Works: A Deep Dive